Search committee meets with 3-4 candidates for University of Nebraska president

 Roderick McDavis, former president of Ohio University, is the managing principal of AGB Search, which is based in Washington, D.C.

-The rationale for this change was that excellent candidates would decline to compete for the NU job, knowing that a list of several finalists would be publicly disclosed.
+The rationale for this change was that excellent candidates would decline to compete for the NU job if a list of several finalists would be publicly disclosed.

 1 of 90